mperham/blog/content/post/introducing-faktory-pro.md

 Faktory's different architecture means some features aren't possible but enables others that Sidekiq couldn't do well, like queue throttling.
 I'm exciting to see what new things are possible!

+## How to Try It

+There is a macOS binary of Faktory Pro available for free trial on your local laptop on the [Faktory releases](https://github.com/contribsys/faktory/releases) page.
+Additionally each sale comes with a 14 day trial period -- you won't be charged for two weeks.

 ## Pricing